RoganDawes/P4wnP1_aloa/README.md

 this
 - Porting the full HID covert channel functionality to Go core (I'm on my own with that)
 - **add Bluetooth configuration command for CLI**
-- **Create missing keyboard layouts** (currently only "us" and "de" are supported, as this has been a low priority task during development of core features)
+- Create additional keyboard layouts (currently br, de, es, fr, gb, it, ru and us are supported)
 - extend Bluetooth functionality to allow connection to other discoverable devices (authentication and trust)
 - move WiFi KARMA functionality from dedicated python tool to P4wnP1 core (with webclient support))
 - Create full documentation for HIDScript (basically only the mouse part is missing)